skalyaanamoorthy/PSLMs/README.md

 ---

+### Generate, Reformat and Filter MSAs

-5. *(Optional)* If you want to regenerate the MSAs, you can use the scripts found in preprocessing:
+ *(Optional)* If you want to regenerate the MSAs, you can use the scripts found in preprocessing:
 * `jackhmmer_bigmem.sh` to generate the MSAs (one dataset at a time, requires the preprocessed database and the UniRef100 database)
 * `reformat_msas.sh` changes from the Stockholm format of JackHMMER to a3m used by MSA Transformer and Tranception.
 Also performs filtering by coverage and identity for MSA Transformer
 * `generate_msa_weights.sh` creates the sequence weights used by Tranception

 Make sure your MSAs match the expected location designated in the data/preprocessed/{dataset}_mapped.csv file so that they can be used by MSA Transformer and Tranception.
 Again, for MSA Transformer, you need to generate subsampled alignments with using inference_scripts/subsample_one.py (according to the template given in cluster inference scripts).

-## Running Inference
-ℹ️ **This section shows the general workflow for rendering (likelihood/stability) predictions from one model.**

-⚠️**You MUST run the preprocessing scripts to generate the correct file mappings for your system, or else always run inference from the root of the repo.
-If you run into problems with missing files when running inference, this is probably why.
-You also need to install requirements_inference.txt**

-1. You can run any of the inference scripts in inference_scripts.
-Note that ProteinMPNN and Tranception require the location where the GitHub repository was installed as arguments. e.g.:

-	`python inference_scripts/mpnn.py --db_loc 'data/preprocessed/q3421_mapped.csv' --output 'data/inference/q3421_mapped_preds.csv' --mpnn_loc ./ProteinMPNN --noise '20'`

-⚠️ **Due to the use of relative paths in the _mapped.csv, you must call inference scripts from the root of the repository!
-Again, note that you must specify the install location for ProteinMPNN, Tranception, and KORPM because they originate from repositories.**

-You can use the template calls from cluster_inference_scripts in order to determine the template for calling each method's wrapper script (they are designed to be called from the cluster_inference_scripts directory, though).
-If you are running on a cluster, you will likely find it convenient to modify the `cluster_inference_scripts` and directly submit them; they are designed to be submitted from their own folder as the working directory, rather than the root of the repo like all other files.
-Note that each method will require substantial storage space and network usage to download the model weights on their first run (especially ESM-1V and ESM-15B).

-## Feature Analysis Setup
+## Feature Generation
-ℹ️ **This section calculates features of the data which are used extensively in the analysis notebooks.
+ℹ️ **This subsection calculates features of the data which are used extensively in the analysis notebooks.
 You can run this section before or after running inference**

+⚠️⏬  **This section is NOT required for running inference.
+You can skip directly to the Inference section if your data has been successfully preprocessed**

 ⚠️**You MUST run the preprocessing scripts to generate the correct file mappings for your system**